rwanyoike/bookmark-refresh/README.md

 <head>
   <title>GoatGoatYo</title>
   <meta name="description" content="GoatGoatYo is the search engine that
   tracks you.
-We don't protect your search history from anyone – even us!">
+We don't protect your search history from anyone – even us! 🐐">
 </head>

 ...